bodo-run/bodo/README.md

 bodo
 ```

+## Design Principles

+- **Fast**: bodo is designed to be fast and efficient.
+- **Plugins architecture**: Most things are implemented as a Rust plugin if possible.
+- **User friendly**: bodo is designed to be user friendly and easy to understand.
+- **Forgiving**: bodo is designed to be forgiving and not strict.
+- **Helpful errors**: bodo provides helpful errors and suggestions.
+- **Highly customizable**: bodo is designed to be highly customizable and flexible.

 ## Usage

 Create a `scripts/` directory in your project root.
 Each subdirectory in `scripts/` represents a task group.
 Inside each subdirectory, add a `script.yaml` defining commands, arguments, environment variables, dependencies, and more.